 American Landmark Properties is a real estate investment group with a more than 30-year track record of delivering consistently strong returns to its investors.
+Since its formation in 1986, it has acquired $1.5 billion in commercial real estate properties.
 Over the past 20 years we have purchased more than 15 million square feet of commercial real estate and raised more than $213 million in real estate capital.
 What separates us from other firms is our strategic acquisition, development and management capabilities which leverage our combined 100-plus years of commercial real estate experience.

 Our skills and expertise include syndication, financing, leasing, sales and marketing, repositioning, renovation property/asset management, and disposition.

 The company was founded in 1986 in Skokie, Illinois, by Yisroel Gluck, the firm’s president.
 Yisroel Gluck’s real estate career began in 1972.
 He has more than 40 years of experience specializing in real estate syndication, acquisition, development, rehabilitation, and financing.
 As a real estate entrepreneur, Yisroel Gluck has concentrated primarily on the conception and implementation of rehabilitation and renovation programs for office and industrial properties.

 We have a team of professionals with experience in real estate, finance, construction, and marketing located in Skokie and our properties in the United States.

 Our strategic acquisition philosophy is to seek and acquire value-add and opportunistic mid-cap office, industrial, and multifamily properties in the Midwest and East Coast.
 Our management structure is streamlined to allow timely decision-making.
 When unique opportunities are presented, we act!

 To date, more than $213 million has been raised and invested in properties valued at over $1.4 billion.